 Wisconsin Events, Writing Workshops, and Contests

-Note: To have a contest or writing event listed, please send prepared announcements showing date, name of event, place, time, cost, contact information, and/or helpful website links that offer further information to Kim Suhr: kim[at]kimsuhr.com.
-Succinct event announcements are preferred over lengthy descriptive paragraphs.
+Note: To have a contest or writing event listed, please email prepared announcements showing date, name of event, place, time, cost, contact information, and/or helpful website links that offer further information to WWA Board Member, Kim Suhr at firstname.lastname@example.org.
+(Subject: WWA Website) Succinct event announcements are preferred over lengthy descriptive paragraphs.
 JPG files (photo files) will not be posted on this page except as they appear in a website linked within the event notice.
 These listings will be removed as event dates pass.
-(Announcements of personal book launchings or book publishing should be sent to WWA’s Facebook manager at email@example.com) Thank you.
+(Announcements of personal book launchings or book publishing should be sent to WWA Board Member Rex Owens, who manages the WWA Facebook page, at email@example.com.
+Thank you.

 Red Oak Writing Roundtables: Facilitated critique groups meet at various dates, morning, afternoon, and evening sessions.
 Writers register for each 4-meeting, 2-month session.
-Groups meet in the education wing of Holy Trinity Church, 11709 W. Cleveland Avenue, West Allis, Wi.
+(11709 W. Cleveland Avenue, West Allis, WI.)
 Check the Red Oak website for details here http://redoakwriting.com/for-adults/roundtable-critique-groups/roundtable-schedule/ Red Oak offers an online option for writers who live outside the Milwaukee metro area: http://redoakwriting.com/online-writers-roundtable/

 WISCONSIN CONTESTS coming up soon: (National contests are listed on the Contest page.)